Cohen and Tate: Plot

 When his captors are distracted Travis escapes and is soon picked up by an Oklahoma Highway Patrol trooper, who is later shot in the head by Cohen while he's driving.
-Once again they capture Travis and then they hear on the radio that the boy's father survived the attack and is only injured, and the police are after their trail.
+Once again they capture Travis and hear on the radio that the police are after their trail.
 Tate wants to get rid of Travis but Cohen does not.
 They suddenly find a roadblock ahead and manage to escape by threatening to kill Travis and blowing up the police patrols.

-They swap cars with a driver after he gets brass knuckles in the face from Tate.
+They swap cars with a passing driver after Tate uses brass knuckles to knock him out.
 Cohen suddenly stops driving and parks beside a mailbox.
 Without saying a word, with an expression of grief (coming from the suspicion of what could be his last job), he sends part of his payment and his money clip in a letter to his wife.
 Travis finally manages to turn his captors on each other, when he realizes that Tate is about to shoot the sleepy Cohen while he is driving.
 He shouts at Cohen, warning him.
 This enrages Tate, who calls Travis a liar.
 Travis spits at Tate, and when Tate tries to harm him, he gets shot and chucked out of the moving car by Cohen, who later stows his body in the trunk.